jinningli/CS598DLH_Project/README.md

 # DII-Challenge-2019
 The early identification of sepsis cases.

-# build the env
+# Install the dependencies

 		pip install -r requirement.txt

+# Data
+We use the sample dataset for the experiments.
+The dataset is located in the ./file folder.

-# data preprocessing
+# Data preprocessing

--	creat result folder for data preprocessing results
+-	Creat result folder for data preprocessing results

 		mkdir result
 		mkdir data
 		mkdir data/models

--	generate json files
+-	Generate json files

 		cd preprocessing
 		python gen_master_feature.py --master-file ../file/master.csv